tjwilder/NeuralNetworkVerificationOnIntervals/README.md

 The code supplied is *exactly* the same one used in A1.

+## Original Output ##

+8989 / 10000 for e=.001 across the whole test set but took like an hour

 ## Your job

 Your job is to, given an image I with label L, verify that changing the brightness slightly of any pixel in I still results in the label L.